-Pride leads to conceit, stubbornness, selfishness, vanity, greed, deceit, blind ambition, and a frequent term in this book, Selective Reasoning.
-It is also a primary reason for the fall of one of God's most highly appointed angels, Satan.
+Pride leads to conceit, stubbornness, selfishness, vanity, greed, deceit, blind ambition, and can lock people into Selective Reasoning and prevent them from seeing the bigger picture.
+Pride is also a primary reason for the fall of one of God's most highly appointed angels, Satan.
 The angels were created with free will and higher intelligence just as mankind was, but Satan had so much pride that he thought he could trump God and replace him, and so began a war - that spiritual war, which was mentioned earlier.

-The real confusing thing, though, is that God planned the war and created Satan for a reason.
+The real confusing thing, though, is that God planned the war with darkness for a reason.
 We touched on this necessity for "bad" during the discussion about omnibenevolence.
-Sin was molded out of the rules of morality in order for us to fully realize redemption, peace, and joy through experiencing suffering, hardship, and pain.
+Sin was molded out of the rules of morality, in part for us to fully realize redemption, peace, and joy through experiencing suffering, hardship, and pain.

 Now, of course, when some people hear about angels and demons they begin to roll their eyes, but recall in Chapter One that a survey found almost 70% of the general population believes that angels and demons are active in our world today.
 The reason for this large majority is very simple, and it is not because the population is filled with superstitious, irrational people.

-Another aspect of the Big Picture is that the Bible is absolutely correct and everything it states about the spiritual world is also true.
+Another aspect of the Big Picture is that the Bible is correct and what it states about the spiritual world is also true.
 Not only do God and Jesus Christ exist but angels and demons as well.
 There are multitudes of witness accounts on this, which cannot simply be dismissed as I pointed out at the end of Chapter Two.
-You may wonder, though, why haven't I heard of or experienced anything out of the ordinary?
+You may wonder, though, why haven't you heard of or experienced anything out of the ordinary?

 If God and spiritual beings were constantly shown to us and exhibiting their far greater powers and "unnatural" properties, our free will would be demolished, because we would be coerced through fear to obey God's directives.
 A coerced existence is not the kind of reality God wants for us.